 Tour Guide Salary

-A Tour Guide earns an average wage of $11.90 per hour.
+The average rate for a Tour Guide is $11.91 per hour.
 Most people move on to other jobs if they have more than 20 years' experience in this career.
 Pay for this job rises steadily for more experienced workers, but goes down noticeably for the few employees with more than 20 years' experience.

 |Total Pay (|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 |$20,166 - $50,671|